Apress/firewalls-dont-stop-dragons/errata.md

 ### Section: Privacy Matters

 According to a 2016 Pew poll, 28 percent of people still do not lock their smartphones with a PIN or other access control.
 While I hope that number has ***decreased*** since then, I don’t doubt that a majority of people still haven’t taken this most basic step to secure this treasure trove of information.

+## Tip 12-23: Completely and Securely Erase a Hard Drive

+THe "D" in DBAN is actually for Darik, not Dave.